Doctor Faustus (play): Themes and motifs

 "Ravished" by magic (1.1.112), Faustus turns to the dark arts when law, logic, science, and theology fail to satisfy him.
 According to Charles Nicholl this places the play firmly in the Elizabethan period when the problem of magic ("liberation or damnation?") was a matter of debate, and when Renaissance occultism aimed at a furthering of science.
 Nicholl, who connects Faustus as a "studious artisan" (1.1.56) to the "hands-on experience" promoted by Paracelsus, sees in the former a follower of the latter, a "magician as technologist".

-Mephistophilis

-Mephistophilis is a demon whom Faustus conjures up while first using magic.
-Readers initially feel sympathy for the demon when he attempts to explain to Faustus the consequences of abjuring God and Heaven.
-Mephistophilis gives Faustus a description of Hell and the continuous horrors it possesses; he wants Faustus to know what he is getting himself into before going through with the bargain: